mariguernsey-cloud/Agilehoundco.github.io/README.md

 ---

 ##  My Projects
-Upskilling on all things CyberSecuity, AI and the Cloud DevOps, DevSecOps, CI/CD implementaton
+Upskilling on all things CyberSecuity, AI and the Cloud.

+DevOps, DevSecOps, CI/CD implementaton

-Starting my own Company
+Starting my own Company - Guernsey Professional Services

+Learning to do Bookeeping and being a better Tax Preparer (Seasonal)

 Write a "How to Navigate Autism Services for your child" book

 ⬇️ Download Mari’s Info Collector (.bat file)](MarisBatFIle.bat)